 Medicare is a federal health insurance program that pays a large part of the medical expenses of most Americans over the age of 65 and some younger, disabled persons who have received federal disability benefits for at least 24 months.
 Individuals with end-stage renal disease or ALS (amyotrophic lateral sclerosis, or “Lou Gehrig’s Disease”) may qualify for Medicare without the 24-month requirement.
 Anyone over age 65 may apply for Medicare.

 Help is available for low-income enrollees who cannot afford to pay Medicare premiums, copayments, or deductibles.
-To find out more about Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individuals 1 (QI1), and Extra Help programs, or to enroll.
+To find out more about Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualifying Individuals 1 (QI1), and Extra Help programs, or to enroll, see pages 127-128.
 The resource limits for the Medicare Savings (QMB, SLMB, and QI1) and Extra Help programs can change.
-Call Affordable Medicine Options for Seniors (AMOS) (page 125) for current resource limits.
+Call Affordable Medicine Options for Seniors (AMOS) for current resource limits.

 If you continue to work after age 65 and are covered by your employer’s health insurance, Medicare will be the secondary payer for some hospital services under Part A. Contact Social Security promptly to enroll in Part B when you stop working or employment-related health insurance ends.
 Your premiums could be higher if you do not.
 You may be able to purchase a Medigap policy if your employment-related coverage is ending.